Football-Analytics-UCU/Shakhtar-Donetsk/REPORT_PLAN.md

 # 1. Outcomes
 ### Ideas for report:
-- scoring rates at tournament
+- scoring rates at the tournament
 - predicted outcome for your match:
-  * based on rating before tournament
+  * based on rating before the tournament
   * goal scoring (and conceding) rates for teams
   * pre-tournament betting odds
 - hardness of a team's schedule